-The State of Massachusetts passed a law (S2119) amending the Massachusetts General Laws, M.G.L.
+The State of Massachusetts passed a law, S2119, amending the Massachusetts General Laws, M.G.L.
 Chapter 149, sec.
-1, which prohibits employers from seeking for, or asking from job applicants, the salary history (including benefits or other compensation) of the applicant until after an offer of employment with compensation has been made.
-This law becomes effective on 07/01/2018.
+1. This prohibits employers from seeking for, or asking from job applicants, the salary history (including benefits or other compensation) of the applicant until after an offer of employment with compensation has been made.
+This law becomes effective on July 1st, 2018.

 The law makes the following an unlawful practice:

-3) seek the salary history of any prospective employee from any current or former employer; provided, however, that a prospective employee may provide written authorization to a prospective employer to confirm prior wages, including benefits or other compensation or salary history only after any offer of employment with compensation has been made to the prospective employee;
+3) seek the salary history of any prospective employee from any current or former employer; provided, however, that a prospective employee may provide written authorization to a prospective employer to confirm prior wages; including benefits or other compensation or salary history only after an offer of employment with compensation has been made to the prospective employee;

 4) discharge or in any other manner retaliate against any employee because the employee: (i) opposed any act or practice made unlawful by this section; (ii) made or is about to make a complaint or has caused or is about to cause to be instituted any proceeding under this section; (iii) testified or is about to testify, assist or participate in any manner in an investigation or proceeding under this section; or (iv) disclosed the employee’s wages, benefits or other compensation or has inquired about or discussed the wages of any other employee.

-This law will require a review of the hiring process in place, including any documentation or forms that all applicants must complete, and may require changes to that process.
+This law will require a review of the hiring process in place.
+This includes any documentation or forms that all applicants must complete, and may require changes to that process.

 The complete text of the legislation can be found here: Bill S.2119